 Your plants have been shipped to you in pots.
 We urge you to remove them from the shipping box and plant them as soon as possible.
-Should planting be delayed due to weather or other unforeseen circumstances, roll the plastic bag down around each plant and place them near a bright window or other sunny location.
-Keep them wellwatered in their pots until permanently planted.
-Once planted, they begin setting roots and, as the weather warms, begin showing new growth.
-Please plant as soon as possible, provide reasonable care and be patient.
+Should planting be delayed, remove the plastic bag from around the pots, place the plants in a sunny location, and keep them well-watered.
+Once planted, they will begin growing new roots and, depending on the time of year, growing new foliage.

-The foliage on potted plants may appear slightly wilted or vellow upon arrival.
+The foliage on potted plants may appear slightly wilted or yellow upon arrival.
 This is due to the stress of shipping and is usually nothing to worry about.
-Water the plant thoroughly, place it in a shady location for a few days and remove any foliage that does not recover.
+Water the plant thoroughly, place it in a shady location and remove any foliage that does not recover.